rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>X</tt> : T</dt>
-<dd>Input data tensor from the previous operator; dimensions for image case are (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and the width of the data.
-For non image case, the dimension are in the form of (N x C x D1 x D2 ...
-Dn), where N is the batch size.</dd>
+<dd>Input data tensor from the previous operator.
+The dimensions for images are (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and the width of the data.
+For non-images, the dimensions are (N x C x D1 x D2 ...
+Dn), where N is the batch size.</</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>Y</tt> : T</dt>
-<dd>Output data tensor from average or max pooling across the input tensor.
+<dd>The output data tensor from average or max pooling across the input tensor.
 Dimensions will vary based on various kernel, stride, and pad sizes.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="MaxRoiPool"></a><a name="maxroipool">**MaxRoiPool**</a>

-  ROI max pool consumes an input tensor X and region of interests (RoIs) to apply max pooling across each RoI, to produce output 4-D tensor of shape (num_rois, channels, pooled_shape[0], pooled_shape[1]).
+  MaxRoiPool consumes an input tensor X and Regions of Interest (RoIs) to apply max pooling across each RoI, producing a 4-D tensor of shape (num_rois, channels, pooled_shape[0], pooled_shape[1]).

 #### Attributes